DannyMichaels/tyler1-ign-generator/README.md

 # solution

 - find or make an api that contains a decent amount of words, can also just make an array of words.
-- make a function that takes an array and returns a random element (inspired by Ruby's `sample`)
+- make a function that takes an array and returns a random element.
 - get 2 random words from the array, make them upper case with no spaces.
-- have the user enter a number.
+- get a random integer between min and max.
 - join the words and the number.

+# bonus
+- added a feature where the user can enter a numbers to add to the name.